mfocchi/CoppeliaSim/programming/zmqRemoteApi/clients/python/README.md

 # CoppeliaSim zmqRemoteApi Python client

-Python client for the zmqRemoteApi, [protocol verison 2](https://github.com/CoppeliaRobotics/zmqRemoteApi/blob/master/PROTOCOL.md#versions) (note: starting from pip package version 2.x, the major version number (e.g. 2) matches with the protocol version used by CoppeliaSim).
+Python client for the zmqRemoteApi.

 ## Installing: